hiro77284/compare-pptx/README.md

 ### exporting images of the pptx files

 Assuming that you have two pptx that Newslides.pptx and Oldslides.pptx, specify them as the parameters to the compare-pptx.py script.
-The script exports images of them to the driveddir and the basedir.
+The script exports images of them to the deriveddir and the basedir.
 The new is a derivative of the old, so the working directories are called as such.

 ### calculate hash values